 Contact the Collaborative Law Professionals of Southeastern Pennsylvania to learn how to connect with a knowledgeable PA divorce lawyer or neutral financial specialist in Bucks, Montgomery, Delaware, and Chester Counties, Philadelphia, or one of the surrounding areas.

 What is Spousal Support?

 Spousal support is a form of financial assistance that may be paid by one spouse to the other spouse during the couple’s period of separation and before a court enters a divorce decree.
 Spousal support in PA is calculated based on a formula found in the statewide Pennsylvania Support Guidelines.
 There are some defenses that may prevent a spouse from receiving support.
 These defenses raise issues that are often emotionally charged and accompanied by a lot of adversarial, court proceedings.
-In the Collaborative Process, spouses, their Collaborative lawyers, financial specialists, and divorce coach(es) work together in a respectful, private setting to fashion a resolution that considers the financial needs of each spouse.
+In the Collaborative Process, spouses, their Collaborative lawyers, their financial specialists, and their divorce coach(es) work together in a respectful, private setting to fashion a resolution that considers the financial needs of each spouse.

 What is Alimony?

 Alimony refers to periodic payments that a spouse may receive after the divorce is final.
 Alimony may be appropriate if a spouse will be unable to support themselves financially after the divorce or will need to pursue education or training to get a job and become financially independent.
 In Pennsylvania, alimony is a secondary remedy, meaning that it is more likely to be awarded where the division of marital property does not provide sufficient resources to enable the financially dependent spouse to pay for reasonable living expenses after the divorce.
 There is no formula for calculating the amount or duration of alimony payments in Pennsylvania.
 The result is that spouses are often “stuck” in an adversarial environment that is time-consuming and costly.
 There are many factors to consider in alimony discussions.